UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node_on_rackham.md

 ```

 This starts an interactive session using project `uppmax2023-2-25`
-that has a default duration of 1 hours.
+that has a default duration of 1 hour.

 ???- tip "Forgot your Rackham project?"